bgoonz/gists-revamp/_CURRENT/1bf81844/general-CS-Glossary.md

 ### VBScript

 Stands for Visual Basic Scripting Edition.
-VBScript is a scripting language developed by Microsoft that works only in Microsoft's Internet Explorer web browser and browsers based on Internet Explorer's engine such as Flashpeak's SlimBrowser.
+VBScript is a scripting language developed by Microsoft that works only in Microsoft’s Internet Explorer web browser and browsers based on Internet Explorer’s engine such as Flashpeak’s SlimBrowser.
 VBScript can be used to print dates, make calculations, interact with the user, and more.
 VBScript is based on Visual Basic , but it is much simpler.

 ### Virus